-So far, we have seen that equal treatment leads to a measure of downward real rigidity.
+So far, we have seen that equal treatment leads to a degree of downward real rigidity.
 We now consider adding asymmetric information about the period-2 state x, and we argue that for a wide range of adverse shocks, this state may lead to a period-2 wage that is completely rigid for incumbents and, more importantly, for new hires.
-Moreover, under the assumptions of Proposition 4 below, period-2 wages remain allocational, which leads to enhanced employment variability.
-We assume that it is always optimal to satisfy the no-replacement constraint.
+Moreover, under the assumptions of Proposition 2 below, period-2 wages remain allocational, which leads to enhanced employment variability.
+We assume that it is always optimal to satisfy the no-undercutting constraint.

 We will assume that in period 2, ongoing hires in a firm can observe only wages $w{2,1}$ and $w{2,2}$ but cannot observe x (nor Z_2 so they cannot infer x).
 Additionally, they cannot observe the total employment or vacancies at the firm (we relax this later).
 Equivalently, we assume that such variables are not contractible.
 The resultant incentive compatibility constraints on the contract imply that the equilibrium contract exhibits a much higher degree of wage rigidity and employment and vacancy fluctuations than induced by equal treatment alone.
-Throughout this section, we will assume that it is optimal for firms to satisfy the no-replacement constraint $w{2,1} \ge w{2,2}$, in every state x, so we will not consider the possibility that replacement is desirable.24